vlang/v/doc/docs.md

 ## Concurrency

-The concurrency model is very similar to Go.
+V's model of concurrency is very similar to Go's.
 To run `foo()` concurrently, just call it with `go foo()`.
-Right now, it launches the function in a new system thread.
-Soon coroutines and the scheduler will be implemented.
+Right now, it launches the function on a new system thread.
+Soon coroutines and a scheduler will be implemented.

 ## Decoding JSON